 The Setup Wizard is accessible under the following circumstances:

-If you registered an additional Sensor, but did not complete the setup, the Sensors page displays the Error () icon in the CONFIGURED column.
+If you registered an additional Sensor, but did not complete the setup, the Sensors page displays an error ( ) in the Configured column.

-Click the Configure () icon on the right to launch the Setup Wizard and complete the Sensor configuration.
+Click Configure ( ) to launch the Setup Wizard and complete the Sensor configuration.